Jurij15/PortableAppsManager/README.md

 # PortableAppsManager
-Update, launch and manage your portable applications with a simple, Microsoft Store-like interface.
+Launch, update and manage your portable applications with a simple, Microsoft Store-like interface.
 - Works best with apps from [PortableApps.com](https://portableapps.com/apps)

 # Features